JohnPatrickLiu123/HUMCOM1/README.md

 John Patrick B. Liu
 Helllo University of Baugio
 Welcome students!
-This is example of a repository for HUMCOM1 class!
+This is example of a repository for the HUMCOM1 class!